kyle-copeland/girls-who-code-api-reference/README.md

 | videoEmbeddable | string | any or true | Only return videos that are embeddable
 | part | string | snippet | common delimited list of fields to include in response

+### How to Embed Youtube videos based on response
+TODO

 ## Flickr
 ![Flickr Logo](http://icons.iconarchive.com/icons/uiconstock/socialmedia/256/Flickr-icon.png)